1996 California Proposition 218: Landmark 2008 Silicon Valley Taxpayers Supreme Court case

-Relying on various provisions of Proposition 218, including the burden of demonstration provision applicable to assessments, as well as language in the Proposition 218 ballot pamphlet, the California Supreme Court concluded that because Proposition 218's underlying purpose was to limit government's power to exact revenue and to curtail the deference that had been traditionally accorded legislative enactments on fees, assessments, and charges, a more rigorous standard of review was warranted.
-The separation of powers doctrine no longer justified allowing a local agency to usurp the judicial function of interpreting and applying the constitutional provisions that govern assessments under Proposition 218.
+Relying on various provisions of Proposition 218, including the burden of demonstration provision for assessments, and language in the Proposition 218 ballot pamphlet, the California Supreme Court held that because Proposition 218's purpose was to limit government's power to exact revenue and to curtail the deference that had been traditionally accorded legislative enactments on assessments, a more rigorous standard of review was warranted.
+Separation of powers no longer justified allowing a local agency to usurp the judicial function of interpreting and applying the constitutional provisions that now govern assessments under Proposition 218.

-Under the new standard adopted by the California Supreme Court in the Silicon Valley Taxpayers case, California courts must exercise their independent judgment in reviewing whether an assessment imposed by a local agency violates the applicable constitutional provisions of Proposition 218.
+Under the new standard adopted in the Silicon Valley Taxpayers case, California courts must exercise their independent judgment in reviewing whether an assessment violates Proposition 218.
 This new standard makes it significantly easier for taxpayers to win lawsuits challenging the validity of assessments under Proposition 218.

-The California Supreme Court in the Silicon Valley Taxpayers case also stated that with respect to Proposition 218 all legislation must be subordinate to the constitutional provision, and in furtherance of its purpose, and must not in any particular attempt to narrow or embarrass the measure.
-As a result, when government, whether state or local, acts in a legislative capacity it has no authority to exercise its discretion in a way that violates Proposition 218 or undermines its effect.
-Thus, the California Legislature cannot enact statutes that narrow or undermine the constitutional provisions under Proposition 218.
+The California Supreme Court also stated that under Proposition 218 all legislation must be subordinate to its constitutional provisions, and in furtherance of its purpose, and must not narrow or embarrass the measure.
+As a result, when government, whether state or local, acts in a legislative capacity it cannot exercise its discretion in a way that violates Proposition 218 or undermines its effect.
+Thus, the California Legislature cannot enact statutes that narrow or undermine Proposition 218.

-The Silicon Valley Taxpayers case profoundly changed the legal environment in California as it relates to constitutional taxpayer protections.
+The Silicon Valley Taxpayers case profoundly changed the legal environment in California relating to constitutional taxpayer protections.
 As a California Law Review article noted following the Silicon Valley Taxpayers decision: "[T]he California Supreme Court's opinion in Silicon Valley elevates fiscal limitations to the same level as core California constitutional issues."
 This represented a watershed change in judicial interpretation compared to the historical interpretation of constitutional taxpayer protections in California, especially under Proposition 13, that generally resulted in a narrow construction of constitutional taxpayer protections that limited their scope, application, and impact.

-Appellate counsel who represented the interests of taxpayers before the California Supreme Court in the landmark Silicon Valley Taxpayers case included Tony Tanke, Jack Cohen, and James Burling.
-The successful equal dignity argument applicable to the standard of review issue in the Silicon Valley Taxpayers case was developed by constitutional attorney Jack Cohen.
+Appellate counsel who represented taxpayers before the California Supreme Court in the landmark Silicon Valley Taxpayers case included Tony Tanke and Jack Cohen.
+The successful equal dignity argument applicable to the standard of review issue was developed by constitutional attorney Jack Cohen.